-The first thing that jumped out was that no-one was quite sure when she was born, apart from September 1754, so, although we have not found her birth we can now confirm her baptism as it appears in the parish records, 25th September 1754 at St Michael’s church, Bath, Somerset.
+The first thing that jumped out was that no-one was quite sure when she was born, apart from September 1754, so, although I have not found her birth I can now confirm her baptism as it appears in the parish records, 25th September 1754 at St Michael’s church, Bath, Somerset.
 Elizabeth was one of 12 children born to Thomas and Mary Linley, Thomas, being a renowned composer.
 Elizabeth began her singing career in 17661 when she was put forward as a public singer in the rooms at Bath aged only 12.
 She went on to make her debut at London’s Covent Garden in 1767 alongside her brother Thomas.

 Three years later when Elizabeth was a mere 16 years of age she was betrothed by her father to an elderly but extremely wealthy gentleman, Walter Long.
 Not long after this Elizabeth made it clear that she would never be happy in this marriage – why would she be, she was around 16, he 60 and apart from the age gap she had already fallen for Richard Brinsley Sheridan.
-With this the marriage was cancelled and Walter paid Elizabeth’s father a settlement figure of £3,000 (approx. £270,000 in today’s money) and Elizabeth was allowed to keep the jewels and gifts that he had already given her.
+With this, the marriage was cancelled and Walter paid Elizabeth’s father a settlement figure of £3,000 (approx. £270,000 in today’s money) and Elizabeth was allowed to keep the jewels and gifts that he had already given her.

 The Public Advertiser Friday 6th July 1770 described Elizabeth in the following glowing terms:

 A young lady from Bath whose general excellence in every accomplishment which can adorn and render amiable the female character and whose particular talents as a singer justify the most extravagant description.
 The inimitable sweetness of her voice dispelled the gloom of disciplinarian austerity, nor could the sober, morose Fellows of Colleges refrain from joining many an enamoured academic in bearing testimony by repeated bursts of applause to her great merit and graceful deportment.